 Over the course of the year, interns complete 800 hours of on-farm training, assisting the Garden Manager at the Three Sisters Garden and developing their own small production plots.
-They also spend several hours each week completing socially distant classroom time, putting together enterprise plans and budgets and diving deep into the business side of running a successful food production operation.
+They also spend several hours completing virtual classroom time each week, putting together enterprise plans & budgets and diving deep into the business side of running a successful food production operation.
 Interns travel to other small scale farms throughout South Dakota to learn from local food producers, building connections to strengthen our regional food system, and hear from members of the South Dakota food community at our bi-monthly presentations.